Expanding reach and relevance

 The Met’s visual identity is often people’s first interaction with the brand.
-It had to feel welcoming and accessible while retaining gravitas. and needed to flex across user touch-points, communications and locations.
-The ‘common use’ name — The Met — was used in the logo because it’s more familiar and immediate, and red was chosen as the primary colour because of its timeless, cross-cultural symbolism of passion and vitality.
+It had to feel welcoming and accessible while retaining gravitas and flexibility across user touch-points, communications and locations.
+The ‘common use’ name – The Met – was used in the logo because it’s more familiar and immediate, and red was chosen as the primary colour because of its timeless, cross-cultural symbolism of passion and vitality.

 The logo mark was crafted by type designer Gareth Hague.
 It’s inspired by the strategic need to draw connections throughout the Museum, across time and culture, between people and art.
 The mark connects letters, deliberately combining serif and sans serif letterforms, to acknowledge The Met’s unique ability to embrace both classical and modern art as part of a united whole.

 The typographic approach uses a serif font alongside a sans serif font, allowing communications to range from formal to friendly.
 A range of ornaments were also developed – taking inspiration from The Met’s buildings and collections – to be used as patterns or line-work, or to highlight important text.
 Photography and illustration move away from formal, static composition and emphasize the everyday role of the Museum in people’s lives.

 The Met is uniquely placed to be a champion for the vital role of arts and culture in people’s lives, and our wide-reaching work with the Museum has had a positive impact so far.
 The Met 360 Project – immersive short videos that invite viewers around the world to visit the museum – has been viewed 11.5 million times and won a Webby Award.
 The Met is truly achieving its goal – to allow more people to connect through the wonder of art.
 Critically celebrated and highly attended exhibitions by diverse artists, including Kerry James Marshell and Rei Kawakubo.
 Their visitor base is the largest and most diverse in the Museum’s history, with attendance increasing year on year.